-The Tall Ship is an independent museum owned by the Clyde Maritime Trust, dedicated to the preservation and interpretation of the Glenlee, as well as the maritime history of the local area.
+The Tall Ship is an independent museum owned by the Tall Ship Glenlee Trust (formerly known as the Clyde Maritime Trust), dedicated to the preservation and interpretation of the Glenlee, as well as the maritime history of the local area.
 Hundreds of ships were built in Glasgow’s highly successful shipyards, but the Glenlee is now one of only five that remain afloat in the world, and the only one in the UK.

 One of Glasgow’s most unique attractions, The Tall Ship gives visitors the opportunity to have a fun day out free of charge and learn about the fascinating history of the Glenlee.

 The Glenlee first took to the water in 1896, and passed through the notorious storms of Cape Horn 15 times throughout a long and distinguished career at sea.
 The ship has lived many lives, serving as both a sail training vessel and bulk cargo carrier, and circumnavigating the globe 4 times.
 The ship has also had many names over the years, such as Islamount, Galatea and Clarastella.
 Glenlee is the ship’s original name.

 After many eventful years at sea, Glenlee was eventually abandoned in Seville Harbour, where it was discovered in 1990 by a British Naval Architect and purchased at auction in 1992 by the Clyde Maritime Trust who oversaw a six year restoration project, all done by paid and voluntary crew.